hamza-sharif/homeopathic-doctor-asistance/README.md

-# homeopathic-doctor-assistance
+# homeopathic-doctor-assistant
-this project is designed to be used by homeopathic doctors to manage their patients' records and help them in giving the medicine in different ways.
+this project is designed to be used by homeopathic doctors to manage their patients' records and help them suggest medicines.